 Embark on the Aussie adventure of a lifetime from Uluru to Alice Springs.
 After witnessing the mind-boggling magnificence of Uluru and Kata Tjuta, hit the red dirt roads on a road trip through some of the Northern Territory's wildest landscapes.
 As well as an action-packed itinerary that'll have you hiking to the rugged plateau of Kings Canyon and swimming in otherworldly waterholes in Tjoritja/West MacDonnell National Park, our tours offer a chance to connect with and learn from the traditional custodians of these ancient lands.
 When you wind up in Alice Springs, you'll understand why Uluru is called the heart of Australia.

 Highlights of our Uluru to Alice Springs tours

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).
 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

-Intrepid is committed to making travel widely accessible, regardless of ability or disability.
+We're committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
-However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.
+However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.